metagov/interop/README.md

 - the [full specification](https://docs.google.com/document/d/1px14n1qSKdsaqzUeKLfudEZ7LX0nvED09q2guGbRFY0/edit)
 - the [application](https://docs.google.com/forms/d/e/1FAIpQLSf8gEZaRLgg9nGfYdevdwBVB6yON8eH9ehSXR3UVJ00gibhKg/viewform)

-In addition to the RFP, there is a **part-time role for a Senior Engineer** to lead the technical design, development, and implementation of new or existing open-source tools for deliberation and governance.
-Learn more [here](https://docs.google.com/document/d/1X6IskG7U0NJ5FCmNbvEwJOe-jWo4MF3nXyGKGyazDw8/edit?usp=sharing)
+In addition to the RFP, there is a **part-time role for a Senior Engineer** to lead the development of digital infrastructure and standards designed to support the interoperability of deliberative and governance tools.
+The Senior Engineer will work with the cohort of awardees as well as the engineering teams of major deliberative tooling stacks.
+Learn more [here](https://docs.google.com/document/d/1X6IskG7U0NJ5FCmNbvEwJOe-jWo4MF3nXyGKGyazDw8/edit?usp=sharing).

 ## Key dates
 - April 3, 2024: Grant application opens